FreeCAD/FreeCAD/CONTRIBUTING.md

 14. Maintainers SHALL NOT make value judgments on correct contributions.
 15. Any Contributor who has value judgments on a PR SHOULD express these via their own PR.
 16. The User who created an issue SHOULD close the issue after checking the PR is successful.
-17. Maintainers SHOULD close User issues that are left open without action or update for an unreasonable period.
+17. Maintainers SHOULD close issues that are left open without action or update for an unreasonable period.

 ## 7. Branches and Releases